-The Homeland Security Unit will hold five (5) outreach meetings to provide program updates, answer questions on allowable items for application, and assist in the development of applications.
-To register for one of the webinars please complete the Microsoft Form registration page here: https://forms.office.com/g/ZW9DS8KTSq.
+The Homeland Security Unit will hold weekly webinars and technical assistance sessions.
+Weekly webinars will provide an overview of the grant program and a walkthrough of the application process.
+Weekly technical assistance sessions will afford applicants an opportunity to ask questions on allowable items and seek assistance in the development of applications.
+To register for either, please complete the Microsoft Forms registration page here: https://forms.office.com/g/vWByG25keN

 Registration will close 24 hours before the meeting and dial-in information will be distributed at that time.